 With this added drag the rest of the pattern is standard Cessna, with the normal light elevator feel restored at the lower speed.
-In the winter you'll notice that having the gear down has a devastating effect on the heater, so you'll tend to keep those patterns tight below freezing.
+In the winter you'll notice that having that slower flight with gear down has a significant effect on airflow through the heater, so you'll tend to keep those patterns tight below freezing.

-Holding 70 knots down final works out well, and the elevator will get even lighter as you enter the flare.
-The Cardinal does not take kindly to being forced down, and will respond with a bounce.
+Holding 70-75 knots down final works out well.
+The elevator will get even lighter as you cross the fence at 65 and and dropping for the flare.
+The Cardinal does not take kindly to being forced down and may respond with a bounce.

 If you want to improve the odds, a touch of power will bring things firmly under control.
 Many people learn this lesson dramatically in their early Cardinal flying days, but after a few dozen landings you'll find that the `Cardinal Crow-Hop' just doesn't seem to happen ever again.

 The Cardinal performs well in short and soft field operations.
-Although the smaller RG wheels will keep you off beaches or semi-improved strips, the standard farm strip is no problem.
+Although the smaller RG wheels may keep you off beaches or very soft strips, the standard farm strip is no problem.
 With the extra horsepower and powerful stabilizer to lift the nosewheel off the turf the Cardinal comes very close to 172 performance on short grass.
-And I routinely fly the short field approach (at 62 knots) and land in under 800 feet, just to prove I still can.
+For landing, I routinely fly the short field approach (at 62 knots) and land in under 800 feet, just to prove I still can.

 Isn't there a dark side to this machine?
 What about parts availability, landing gear maintenance and why can we name several people who don't own one?

 Here's the straight skinny.
 It took Cessna a while to really get the Cardinal put together right.
 In the first year, 1968, an early decision was made to build the plane with a 150 horse engine.
-As the planned replacement for the 172 that was great for marketing, but the airframe just didn't respond well to that level of power.
+As the planned replacement for the 172 that was great for marketing, but the airframe just didn't respond well to that level of power under heavier loads.

 Rumor has it that the marketing department wrote the performance figures as well, or at least measured them with a very well tuned `68.
 A neighbor who has a `68 says its a perfect training airplane because it forces you to think about performance calculations on every takeoff.